 If you book your hotel rooms through a premium booking platform, late checkouts are often included.

-For example, American Express Platinum cardholders can receive a guaranteed 4 p.m. late checkout when they book through Fine Hotels and Resorts.
+For example, Platinum Card® from American Express cardholders can get a guaranteed 4 p.m. late checkout when they book through Fine Hotels and Resorts.
 Likewise, those who book with the Visa Signature Luxury Hotel Collection can receive late checkouts, upon request, when available.

 Also, the Mastercard Luxury Hotels and Resorts program features early check-ins and late checkouts.

-You can always request a late checkout at the property.
-You’ll have more luck with these requests during periods of low occupancy when the hotel knows it won’t need every room for the next day.
+- Book during off-seasons.
+You can always request a late checkout at the property, but you’ll have more luck with these requests during periods of low occupancy when the hotel knows it won’t need every room for the next day.

-If you’ve experienced some sort of service failure during your stay, you can request a late checkout as a way to make it up to you.
-And if the hotel still won’t offer you a complimentary late checkout, but it’s essential, you may see if it would be willing to sell you the following night at a greatly reduced rate, with the understanding that you just need a late checkout during the previous day.
+- Negotiate the perk.
+If you’ve experienced a service failure during your stay, you can request a late checkout as a way to make it up to you.
+If the hotel won’t offer that, you can see if it would be willing to sell you the following night at a greatly reduced rate, with the understanding you need a late checkout during the previous day.
 When negotiating, always speak with a manager who has the authority to grant your request.

 When you receive a late checkout, it can feel like getting a little extra part of your hotel stay for free.
 By using all of these tricks, you can have the chance to overstay your reservation without overstaying your welcome.

 While some hotels may charge anywhere from $20 to the cost of another night’s stay for a late checkout, many hotels offer it as a service to qualifying guests at no extra charge.
-In fact, hotels might even offer it as a standard service for customers enrolled in their elite rewards program.
+Hotels might even offer it as a standard service for customers enrolled in their elite rewards program.

-Hotels commonly honor late checkout due to a variety of reasons, such as: travel delays or cancellations, special occasions, late check-in, extended business meetings, late tours or other activities, inclement weather, illness or the purchase and use of in-house services.
+Hotels commonly honor late checkout for a variety of reasons, such as travel delays or cancellations, special occasions, late check-in, extended business meetings, late tours or other activities, inclement weather, illness or the purchase and use of in-house services.

-Standard checkout is usually 11:00 a.m.
-Late checkout is usually 2:00 p.m., since the standard check-in time for arriving guests is 3:00 p.m.
-However, qualifying guests such as those enrolled in the hotel’s elite rewards programs may have late checkout times up to 4:00 p.m. as a perk.
-Some hotels will also allow late checkouts for a fee, ranging from $20 to the cost of another night’s stay.
+Standard checkout is usually 11 a.m.
+Late checkout is usually 2 p.m. since the standard check-in time for arriving guests is 3 p.m.
+However, qualifying guests, such as those enrolled in the hotel’s elite rewards programs, may have late checkout times up to 4 p.m. as a perk.
+Some hotels also allow late checkouts for a fee, ranging from $20 to the cost of another night’s stay.

-Hotels will allow you to check in and check out at any time, but it may come at a cost.
-The night checkout rules depend on the hotel and which night it is.
+Hotels may let you check in and check out at any time, but it could come at a cost.
+Night checkout rules depend on the hotel and which night it is.
 If you’re checking out during the night you paid for at check-in, you may be able to do so free of charge.

 However, if you’re asking for a late checkout the night following your stay, you will likely need to pay an extra night.
 Even hotels that offer free late checkout to qualifying customers won’t likely extend it into the night unless the circumstances are pretty unique.

-Hotel chains such as Marriott, Hyatt, Hilton, IHG, and Wyndham offer early check-in and late checkout.
+Hotel chains such as Marriott, Hyatt, Hilton, IHG and Wyndham offer early check-in and late checkout.
 However, the service may not be available to everyone.
-It’s typically only available to those enrolled in the hotel’s elite rewards program.
-Non-members may be able to access the services to a lesser degree by notifying the hotel ahead of time and providing a genuine reason for requesting the service.
+It’s typically only available to those enrolled in a hotel’s elite rewards program.
+Nonmembers may be able to access the services to a lesser degree by notifying the hotel ahead of time and providing a genuine reason for requesting the service.